 I grew up on the countryside in Friesland, close to the Waddensea, a UNESCO world heritage site.
 Friesland is the most Northern province of the Netherlands and has its own language and culture.
 When I was little my nickname was 'Lifeguard Jan', because you could always find me strolling at the edge of an aquatic ecosystem.
 After a life changing travel to Costa Rica and voluntary work in Corcovado National Park I started my bachelor studies in Environmental Sciences at Utrecht University followed by a Master in Ecology & Natural Resources Management.
 During my Master studies I conducted an internship at the Netherlands Environmental Assessment Agency (PBL) where I contributed to the development of the GLOBIO modelling tool, which is part of the IMAGE integrated assessment modelling framework and used for global biodiversity impact assessments.
 I continued working with models during my interdisciplinary PhD studies at the Netherlands Institute of Ecology (NIOO-KNAW) and Wageningen University.
 My personal and professional strength lies in collaborating with different experts and actors in transdisciplinary research.
-For that reason I now feel very much at home at the Stockholm Resilience Centre working as a postdoctoral fellow.
+For that reason I now feel very much at home at the Stockholm Resilience Centre working as a researcher.

 Scenarios and models task force-Fellow